Build a Strategic Plan Around Educational Equity

-District leaders in Austin Independent School District (AISD) understand the importance of equity in education.
-In 2019-2020, the AISD Office of Equity engaged community members to identify how to achieve equity in its education system.
-As a result, key priorities were identified and integrated into the district’s five-year strategic plan.
-Equity was not just a consideration.
-Equity is foundational to the overall plan and embedded in almost every strategy the district commits to.
+In 2019-2020, the Austin Independent School District (AISD) Office of Equity engaged community members to identify how to achieve equity in its education system.
+As a result, district leaders identified key priorities and integrated them into the district’s five-year strategic plan.
+Equity was not just a consideration but a foundation of the overall plan, and the district embedded it into almost every strategy it committed to.

 The National Equity Project describes three key priorities to establish more equity in education: